 There is a lot of variation in how much hyaluronidase needs to be injected and how many sessions you need.
-We charge a $150 consultation for an evaluation.
-We then charge by the unit of Hylanex injected and the amount you need will vary.
+After a thorough consultation, we will determine the extent of how much Hylanex you may need.
+Depending on the severity of migration or lumps, I charge either per units or per vial.
 I generally prefer to inject over multiple sessions because there is such thing as “over injecting” the Hylanex.
 If you can bring notes from your injector for the product used and the location it was placed that is always helpful.

 Why Would You Need Emergency Filler Dissolving?

 If filler is accidentally injected into an artery, it can clog the artery.
 This phenomenon is known as vascular compromise.
 You immediately will want to have hyaluronidase injected, take some aspirin, apply Nitro paste, and use warm compresses.
 The key for this treatment is early identification and many new injectors are not always able to diagnose this early on.
 If you have SEVERE bruising or blistering, you need to seek immediate attention and notify your injector.